 If you have a typical wood burning fireplace, that chimney space is a big, nasty energy thief, whenever the fireplace is not in use.
 Get into the habit of closing that flue solidly between uses.

 If you rarely use the fireplace, consider an inflatable chimney balloon.
-You can get one for about $50 and it can be reused.
+You can get one and it can be reused.
 You just inflate it inside the chimney and it fills up the space.
 Deflate to use the fireplace.
 And if you ever forget and start a fire with it in place?
 It will automatically deflate.
 Check this video.

 NOT TOO LATE: Nok-Out Giveaway!
 4 Winners Nok-Out and SNiPER!